ThatCoolCoder/spall/README.md

         - Will allow us to give errors like complaining that a scoped css file doesn't have a matching element
             - This would require making `FileCompilationError` work for multiple types of files more easily.
     - Make changes to runtime so that the css will be applied
-- Make requests to non-index directories still lead to the SPA (is this possible without writing a custom server?)
 - Make project-template-creater (similar to `dotnet new`)
-- Make custom dev server with file watching (similar to `dotnet watch run`)
+- Make a file watcher that runs spallcomp and spallserve
 - Add resilience for when JS lines don't end in a semicolon (they are broken by minifier)
 - Prioritise direct route matches compared to parameter matches.
 Eg we can have a page `/users/me/` and a page `/users/{userId}/` and if both match the first one is picked.
     - Can create a system of specificity that also works for wildcards.